Josip Belušić: Exposition Universelle of 1889

 Belušić exhibited his velocimeter at the 1889 Exposition Universelle in Paris.
 The Exposition attracted twenty-eight million visitors and over sixty-eight thousand exhibitors, including many of the world's noted inventors and artists of the day.
 Although the main attractions of the exposition were the premiere of the Eiffel Tower and the opening of the colossal pavilion built for the exhibition, the Galerie des machines (by far the largest vaulted building to have yet been built), Belušić's velocimeter also drew attention.
 Belušić was awarded a diploma and gold medal by the French Academy of Inventors, which also named him an honorary member.

 At the same time, the city council of Paris announced a public tender for monitoring the transportation service offered by city carriages.
 The council was determined to put an end to the constant doubts over the honesty of the coachmen.
 One hundred twenty-nine inventors applied for the competition, and three applicants were shortlisted, including Belušić.
 Field tests were scheduled for December 1889, and, in the end, Belušić's device was chosen because, in addition to measuring speed, it accurately reported the departure time of the carriage, how many times and for how long the carriage stopped.

 Later life

-It remains unclear how Belušić's invention wound up.
-As mentioned, the inventor probably had to invest more money to perfect his invention, and later put it on the market.